 Shortly after her marriage in 1951, she moves to Angola where her four children are born.
 Her life in Africa, a primeval land undergoing a contradictory colonial situation, is also a decisive experience.
 Meanwhile involved in the resistance against the dictatorship and the feminist movement, she is “invited” to leave Angola by the regime’s authorities, returning to Lisbon in 1959.

-She then begins publishing her work, first with the novel “A Cidade sem Espaço” (The City without Space) in 1961, followed in 1963 by an experiment in science fiction, “O Aquário” (The Aquarium).
-In 1967, she publishes the novel in two volumes “O Dom de Estar Vivo” (The Gift of Being Alive) and in 1968 the play “D. Leonor, Rainha Maravilhosamente” (Leonor, Wonderfully Queen), which was staged by Norberto Barroca at the National Theatre of St. Louis, in Lisbon, in 1979, starring the actress Lia Gama.
+She then begins publishing her work, first with the novel “A Cidade sem Espaço” (The City without Space) in 1961, followed in 1963 by an experiment in science fiction, “O Aquário” (The Aquarium), Revelation Prize of the Portuguese Writers’ Society (SPE) that same year.
+In 1967, she publishes the novel in two volumes “O Dom de Estar Vivo” (The Gift of Being Alive) and in 1968 the play “D. Leonor, Rainha Maravilhosamente” (Leonor, Wonderfully Queen), which was staged by Norberto Barroca at the Municipal Theatre of St. Louis, in Lisbon, in 1979, starring the actress Lia Gama.
 In 1969, she publishes the play “A Rua da Ronda” (The Round Street), and in 1977 the first volume of the novel “Penelope.”